Sandboxed Google Play on GrapheneOS: how does it work?

 Direct APK installation

-For apps that offer an official APK (Signal, Brave, ProtonMail) you can install directly from the developer.
-This bypasses the Play Store entirely.
+For apps that offer an official APK, you can install directly from the developer.
+This bypasses the Play Store entirely, but only works for apps that support direct distribution well.

 When should you install sandboxed Google Play?